shprink/conferences/2017/from-redux-to-ngrxstore/slides/ngrx.md

     <h3>Conclusion</h3>
     <h4>With ngrx/store you get:</h4>
     <ul>
-        <li class="fragment">A reactive app</li>
+        <li>A reactive app</li>
         <li class="fragment">A predictable state</li>
         <li class="fragment">A normalized state structure</li>
         <li class="fragment">A unidirectional data flow</li>
     </ul>
     <aside class="notes">
-        <b>Why use ngrx/store, why should you care?
-Those are the things you should remember:</b>
         <ul>
-            <li>You app becomes fully reactive: With the onPush change detection strategy that you can enable on your components, your app becomes lightening fast, it will only rerender part of your UI when necessary</li>
+            <li>With ngrx/strore You app becomes fully reactive, it will only rerender part of UI when necessary</li>
             <li>Your state is always predictable: From a list of actions you can retreive the final state easily.
 Which make it perfect for unit testing</li>
-            <li>Data normalization: If you try to follow the state best practices I shared with you and there are more, you endup having a state understandable by everyone.</li>
+            <li>If you follow the state best practices I shared with you (and there are more), you endup having a state understandable by everyone.</li>
-            <li>unidirectional data flow: Top to bottom, it makes your app easier to reason about</li>
+            <li>And with the unidirectional data flow (Top to bottom), it makes your app easier to reason about</li>
         </ul>
-        <b>Now know EVERYTHING there is to know about ngrx/store, I hope you guys will use it in your next app, thank you!</b>
+        <b>Now you guys know EVERYTHING there is to know about ngrx/store, I hope you guys will use it in your next project, and that's all for me thank you!</b>
     </aside>
 </section>